Little Britches - book by Ralph Moore. Some notes about the author .

 European beds tend to have flexible slats that supposedly adapt to your countour.
 This rarely works, especially when there is more than one person in the bed.
 I do much better with the mattress on a firm support.
 In other regions it is common to sleep on a futon laid on the floor.

-Sleeping positions - video by Jeff Cavaliere about sleeping positions
+Sleeping positions - video by Jeff Cavaliere

 Vitamin D, deep sleep and Gut bacteria - very interesting discussion on vitamin deficiencies and sleep disorders.